gatecat/nextpnr-xilinx/README.md

 Currently two flows are supported:
  - UltraScale+ with RapidWright database generation, bitstream generation using RapidWight and Vivado
- - xc7 with RapidWright database generation, bitstream generation using FASM and Project Xray (no Vivado anywhere in the flow)
+ - xc7 with Project Xray database generation, bitstream generation using FASM and Project Xray (no Vivado anywhere in the flow)

-## Prerequisites
+## Prerequisites - UltraScale+

  - Follow the [RapidWright manual install instructions](https://www.rapidwright.io/docs/Manual_Install.html)
  - Make sure `$RAPIDWRIGHT_PATH` is set correctly for all further steps